 - Sit back, relax, and be sure to swish the bath water over limbs, neck and other parts the water won’t reach – pour over the head if you’re using the bath to help with cradle cap.

 We used six ounces which is 170ml.
 The water should look cloudy, so experiment with more or less water.
 The greater the concentration of breast milk to water, the more potent the bath will become.
 However your little one may end up smelling a bit milky afterwards if the water is very milky!

 Here are some more pictures from our breast milk bath so you can see how milky it should be.

 Did the breast milk bath help?

 Jonah seemed to enjoy his breast milk bath.
 His spots cleared up a day or two later, but I’m not sure whether the bath had much to do with this.
-I’d be interested to try breast milk lotions and butters which would apply a greater concentration of breast milk to the skin, or simply dab his spots with breast milk.
 The breast milk bath felt very luxurious, and is a great way to use up expired breast milk.
 As we’ve seen, there are so many benefits to topically applied breast milk, it is sure to do some good.

 Have you tried a breast milk bath?
 How did it go?
 Let me know in the comments!